 As an agnostic mystic, my experience is that we are an eternal consciousness walking around in a meat sack that requires constant maintenance.
 We navigate this meat sack through a complicated computer-organ enclosed in an endoskeletal shell.
-This cluster of jelly gives us parameters to tell the difference between safe and dangerous, right and wrong, or true and false—for us.
-I say “for us” because it seems that everyone’s jelly is unique.
+This cluster of jelly gives us parameters to tell the difference between safe and dangerous, right and wrong, or true and false—for each of us.
+I say “for each of us” because it seems that everyone’s jelly is unique.

 The problem is that the computer that runs our show is both awesome in its power and frustratingly flawed in its lack of logic.

 “May I say that I have not thoroughly enjoyed serving with humans?
 I find their illogic and foolish emotions a constant irritant.” – Spock, from Star Trek, season 3, episode 7 (“Day of the Dove,” 1968)

 I find it illogical that, if we achieve any clear perspective about life and the world we live in, it usually doesn’t come until we reach old age.

 “Youth is the most beautiful thing in this world—and what a pity that it has to be wasted on children!”
 George Bernard Shaw